apache/incubator-heron/website/content/docs/concepts/architecture.md

 title: Heron's Architecture
 ---

-Heron is a general-purpose stream processing engine designed for performance, low latency, isolation, and reliability.
+Heron is a general-purpose stream processing engine designed for speedy performance, low latency, isolation, reliability, and friendliness to developers and administrators alike.

-It also provides API compatibility with [Apache Storm](http://storm.apache.org).
+> We also recommend reading [Heron's Design Goals](../design-goals) and [Heron Topologies](../topologies) in conjunction with this guide.

 The sections below clarify the distinction between [Heron and Storm](#relationship-with-apache-storm), describe the [design